Ten Things You’ve Been Missing Since the Release of “Deathly Hallows”

 5. Watching Dan, Rupert, and Emma grow up on the big screen.

 Watching Dan, Rupert and Emma grow up within the confines of one film franchise on the big screen.
-And further than that, seeing the trio together.
-Today, our forever-loved threesome has parted ways and have all been doing their own thing.
+And more than that, seeing the trio together.
+Today, our forever-loved trio has parted ways and all three are doing their own thing.
 And while that’s been wonderful to watch, we can’t help but hope for a reunion.

 6. Interviews, interviews and more interviews.